remix-run/react-router/docs/route/error-element.md

 This pattern of throwing when you know you can't continue down the data loading path you're on makes it pretty simple to properly handle exceptional situations.

-Imagine a function that gets the user's web token for authorized requests looking something like this:
+Imagine a function that gets the user's web token for authorized requests looking something like changes tzhis:

 ```tsx
 async function getUserToken() {